 The primary purpose of the LITMUSRT project is to provide a useful experimental platform for applied real-time systems research.
 To that end, LITMUSRT provides abstractions and interfaces within the kernel that simplify the prototyping of multiprocessor real-time scheduling and synchronization algorithms (compared to modifying a "vanilla" Linux kernel).

-As a secondary goal, LITMUSRT serves as a proof of concept, showing how algorithms such as Pfair schedulers can be implemented on current hardware.
+As a secondary goal, LITMUSRT serves as a proof of concept, showing how algorithms such as Pfair schedulers and predictable multiprocessor locking protocols can be implemented on current hardware.
 Finally, we hope that parts of LITMUSRT and the "lessons learned" may find value as blueprints/sources of inspiration for other implementation efforts (both commercial and open source).